kuanyingchou/tsv-to-android-res/README.md

     └── values-zh-rTW
         └── strings.xml

+which can be fed into an Android project directly.

-Content of the xml files:
+Contents of the xml files generated:

 out/values-en-rUS/strings.xml